Skip to content

 The following are potential risks to be aware of while negotiating and entering into a Heads of Agreement:

 • Premature Commitment: Be cautious about committing to terms too early in the process.
 Ensure you have the flexibility to adjust terms as more information becomes available.
-You don’t want to be committed to terms you agreed to before having the necessary information to make a decision or before the opportunity arises to do due diligence on the other party;
+You do not want to be committed to terms you agreed to before having the necessary information to make a decision or before the opportunity arises to do due diligence on the other party;

 • Exit Strategies: Ensure clear provisions for terminating negotiations are included within the agreement if necessary.
 Consider reasons why you may no longer wish to work with the other party or when you may want to terminate the exclusivity period (if any).
 You do not want to be locked into discussions indefinitely, especially if it appears that you may not be able to agree with the other party; and